-If you’re trying to lose weight, there’s no need for a complex diet programme.
+If you’re trying to lose weight, there’s often no need for a complex diet programme.
 Changing the way you eat for the better and losing weight sensibly is all about common sense.
-Here are some of the most important common sense diet tips you should be keeping in mind.
+Here are some of the most important common sense weight loss diet tips you should be keeping in mind.

 1) Use Smaller Plates

 Huge dinner plates are unnecessary and only encourage you to eat more.
 Research has confirmed the obvious – if you use smaller plates, you’ll have to keep your portion sizes smaller and this will help you avoid over-eating.

 2) Eat Slowly

 If you eat fast, you’re likely to eat too much because you’re not giving your body time to register that you’ve consumed enough.
 Eating slowly will allow you to realise sooner when you have eaten enough to satisfy your hunger, as well as allowing you to really savour and enjoy your meal!

 3) Stop Eating Before You Feel Full

 It takes approximately 20 minutes from the time you start eating for your brain to send out signals of fullness.
 Stop eating before you get that full feeling to give your brain a chance to catch up.